Liquidity Risk

 Current Ratio

-This is a measure of a company's ability to pay its current liabilities using its current assets.
+Current ratio measures a company's ability to pay its current liabilities using its current assets.
 It is calculated by dividing current assets by current liabilities.

-Quick ratio
+Quick Ratio

-This is a measure of how well a company can meet its short-term financial obligations by converting short-term marketable assets into the cash needed to cover short-term liabilities.
+Quick ratio is a measure of how well a company can meet its short-term financial obligations by converting short-term marketable assets into the cash needed to cover short-term liabilities.
 It is calculated by dividing the sum of cash, marketable securities, and accounts receivable by current liabilities.

 A value above “1” indicates a strong ability to cover short-term liabilities, while a value below “1” indicates that it doesn't have enough liquid assets to cover current liabilities.

-Liquidity Risk in Banks
+What Is Liquidity Risk in Banking?

-Furthermore, banks are only required to keep a small percentage of their total deposits as cash on hand (the reserve requirement).
-This means that they are free to invest the majority of their money into less liquid assets, typically, more loans.
-The fundamental nature of commercial banking involves the conversion of liquid liabilities (deposits) into illiquid assets (e.g. loans, bonds, other securities), which creates an inherent liquidity risk.
+Because banks are only required to keep a small percentage of their total deposits as cash on hand (the reserve requirement), they are free to invest the majority of their money into less liquid assets.
+This typically means more loans.

 Liquidity Risk in Investing